numaneto/AzNetwork-Labs/README.md

-# Azure Network Basics – Self (or guided) Ramp up Plan
+# Azure Network Basics – Guided Ramp up Plan

-Simple of Sample  \\,,/ - This is a simple repo, to help in Azure Networking Rampup - Lab and tests missions.
+This is a simple repo, to help in Azure Networking Rampup - Lab and tests missions.

 The main goal of this repo is centralize lab missions from Azure Networking rampup.

-### Requirements for Guided Version:
+### Requirements:
     • Find a mentor, can be some teammate, can be your tech lead, or some friend that have experience with this skillset.
     • At least one hour per week – For 1x1 meetings and labs discussions.
-    • Azure Subscription.
-    • Azure Platform and Portal overall Knowledge.

-### Requirements for Self Learning Version:
-    • Have at least one hour per week, to read references, understand the oficial documentation.
-    • Discipline - Focus on that how much you want to grow.
     • Azure Subscription.
     • Azure Platform and Portal overall Knowledge.
     • Headset and a good Playlist.

 ### Desirable skills:
     • TCP/IP Basic understanding.
     • Nat ant RCF 1918 basic understanding.